Pablo Diez Fernandez

 In 1928, Pablo Díez was appointed to the Board of Directors of Crédito Español de México, SA and of other important businesses of the Spanish community in Mexico.
 That same year, Braulio Iriarte entrusted him with the responsibility of being the legal representative of Cervecería Modelo.
 He was 44 years old at the time.

 Díez Fernández founded seminars, sanctuaries, and hospitals in his country of origin, for which he was highly recognized.
 The latter is also true for Mexico, where his philanthropic work left a profound mark on the development of nursing homes and hospitals.
 Among them the most recognized are the Sanatorio Español, the Red Cross's central hospital in Mexico City and the Instituto Nacional de Cancerología; he made important donations to help build all these institutions.

 In 1955, don Pablo Díez crowned the Virgin of Guadalupe as the Queen of Work, sharing in the devotion shown for the Virgin by the workers in the largest of his companies: Cervecería Modelo.

 In recognition of this philanthropic work and his entrepreneurial accomplishments, in 1969 Don Pablo Díez received the highest honor granted by the Mexican government: the Orden del Águila Azteca.

 He was also a relevant shareholder in other companies in Mexico including IEM, Condumex, Fundidora Monterrey, Celanese Mexicana and Banco Nacional de México, and he served as the first vice-president for this bank.
 In Spain, Cervecería Cruz Campo and Banco Central Hispano held his most relevant investments.

 Just before he retired from public life, although he remained as Honorary Chairman of Grupo Modelo, Díez Fernández turned over the business to the people close to him who had managed it for several years.
 The main shareholders of the new company that controlled Cervecería Modelo, a company whose sales in 1970 were estimated somewhere between 850 and 900 million pesos, were Juan Sánchez Navarro, Manuel Álvarez Loyo, Nemesio Díez, Secundino García, Antonino Fernández, Pablo Aramburuzabala and other employees of the brewery which would later on become Grupo Modelo, the seventh largest beer group in the world, when it was headed first by Don Antonino Fernández and, then, by Carlos Fernández González.

 Don Pablo Díez Fernández died on November 17, 1972, in Mexico City.

+Legacy

+The Pablo Díez Fernández Foundation was established in Amarillo, Texas, to honor and preserve the legacy of Díez Fernández.

+The foundation is dedicated to documenting Latin American ancestry, culture, and history, with particular attention to the historic migration from Spain to Latin America, reflecting Díez Fernández's own migration from Spain to Mexico.

+Its archival work incorporates historical material contributed by expatriates, researchers, volunteers, and history enthusiasts, with the aim of making records relating to this history more accessible to researchers and the wider public.

+The foundation also supports scholarships, archival projects, community assistance programs, and other initiatives associated with the preservation of Díez Fernández's legacy.